peterfairfield/anaxis/p/parson.md

     They are not affected by any magic.
     They are covered in sap.

 There was a time in his life when he could bind another's will to his.
-He bound millions, and lost them all to the hordes of .
+He bound millions, and lost them all to the hordes of the Hadrad Empire.

 If there are any in the group who want to join the Natural College, he will help them with the paperwork.
 He has been a professor there for a long time.